 |As an example, Netflix makes use of Data Science technologies.||As an example, Facebook makes use of Machine Learning technologies.|

 Data science is a broad, multidisciplinary field that uses the massive amounts of data and computing power available to it to gain a new understanding.
 Machine learning is one of the most intriguing breakthroughs in current data science, and it has the potential to revolutionize the field.
-When computers are allowed to learn on their own from the enormous quantities of data available, this is known as machine learning.
+Machine learning is the process by which computers are allowed to learn on their own based on the enormous amounts of data that they are provided with.

 These systems have a broad variety of applications, but their capabilities are not inexhaustible.
 While data science has many advantages, it can only be utilized successfully if you have highly trained employees and high-quality data at your disposal.